jbahamon/ctm-lucca/Readme.md

 **Protect**: a + c (Standing).
 Requires 3000 Power.

-Lucca gets improved defenses.
-You'll receive less damage, and it actually won't make you flinch, so you can go on the offensive without worrying about getting hurt.
+Lucca casts Protect on herself, improving her defenses.
+You'll receive less damage, and attacks won't make you flinch, so you can go on the offensive without worrying about getting hurt.

 Your Power will automatically decrease: when you run out of Power, the mode ends.

 Final Move
 ----------

-**Gate Key Summon**: D, B, D, F + a/b/c (Standing, must have Berserker activated).
-Uses all of your Power.
+**Gate Key Summon**: D, B, D, F + a/b/c (Standing, must have Protect activated).
+Uses all of your Power, ending Protect.

 Lucca uses her Gate Key to summon the Black Tyranno!
 It will appear over the closest opponent and bite down.
-Make sure it hits, 'cause you only have one shot.
+Make sure it hits as you only have one shot.

 "AVAVAGO!"

 ----------------------------